Keyj33k/Keyj33k/README.md

 <br>
 <div align="center">

-  ### Life could be much easier if i had the source code.
+  ### Coding is the way, how I can express myself better.

 </div>